- Home

 4. Changes to mobility

-If left untreated, the damage that B12 deficiency can cause to your nervous system can affect your balance and coordination – and even lead to changes in how you walk and move.
-It can also increase your risk of falling, which can lead to a range of injuries.
+If left untreated, B12 deficiency can damage the nervous system and affect balance and coordination – even leading to changes in how you walk and move.
+It can also increase your risk of falling.

 5. Breathlessness and dizziness